ethancyz/Modern-Analytics-Final-Project/README.md

 ANN Search
    ↓
 Top-K Product Images
----
+(Image embeddings follow the same pipeline symmetrically.)

-## 📊 Evaluation
+📊 Evaluation

-**Metrics**
+Metrics
-- Recall@1
+Recall@1

-- Recall@5
+Recall@5

-- Recall@10
+Recall@10

-- MRR
+MRR

-**Models Compared**
+Models Compared
-- Zero-shot CLIP
+Zero-shot CLIP

-- Naive two-tower MLP
+Naive two-tower MLP

-- Residual Adapter + InfoNCE (ours)
+Residual Adapter + InfoNCE (ours)

-**Analysis**
+Analysis
-- Quantitative retrieval metrics
+Quantitative retrieval metrics

-- Qualitative visualization of retrieved images
+Qualitative visualization of retrieved images

-- Detailed error analysis across different query types
+Detailed error analysis across different query types

-## 🧠 Assistant / TA Comments (Original)
+🧠 Assistant / TA Comments (Original)

-**Comments**
+Comments
 This project develops a multimodal text-to-image retrieval system for e-commerce.
-Building on the pretrained CLIP model, the work follows an iterative experimental process:
-starting with a naive two-tower MLP, comparing performance with a zero-shot CLIP baseline,
-and ultimately designing a residual projection head trained with InfoNCE loss.
+Building on the pretrained CLIP model, the work follows an iterative experimental process: starting with a naive two-tower MLP, comparing performance with a zero-shot CLIP baseline, and ultimately designing a residual projection head trained with InfoNCE loss.

 You experimented with fine-tuning, temperature parameters, and InfoNCE loss, demonstrating strong effort to improve model performance despite the challenges.

-**Implementation**
+Implementation
 The report would benefit from more detail on the fine-tuning process, hyperparameter-tuning strategy, and the rationale behind specific choices (e.g., why alpha = 0.2 in the residual projection head).

-**Results and Evaluation**
+Results and Evaluation
 Excellent work on the detailed error analysis across models.

-**Business Case & Deployment**
+Business Case & Deployment
 The report could be strengthened with a more thorough discussion of the business case, development plan, and potential deployment considerations.

-## 🧠 Project Reflection (Response to Feedback)
+🧠 Project Reflection (Response to Feedback)

-**What Worked Well**
+What Worked Well
-- Identified and diagnosed catastrophic misalignment early
+Identified and diagnosed catastrophic misalignment early

-- Systematic comparison between naive fine-tuning and CLIP baseline
+Systematic comparison between naive fine-tuning and CLIP baseline

-- Effective use of residual adapters to preserve semantic alignment
+Effective use of residual adapters to preserve semantic alignment

-- Strong quantitative and qualitative evaluation
+Strong quantitative and qualitative evaluation

-**Limitations**
+Limitations
-- Hyperparameter choices (e.g., residual scaling factor α) were not fully ablated
+Hyperparameter choices (e.g., residual scaling factor α) were not fully ablated

-- Fine-tuning strategy could be explored more systematically
+Fine-tuning strategy could be explored more systematically

-- Business case and deployment considerations were not deeply analyzed
+Business case and deployment considerations were not deeply analyzed

-## 🚀 Future Work
+🚀 Future Work

-- Partial unfreezing of CLIP backbone (Stage B fine-tuning)
+Partial unfreezing of CLIP backbone (Stage B fine-tuning)

-- Hard negative mining for contrastive learning
+Hard negative mining for contrastive learning

-- Larger-scale deployment with FAISS or Milvus
+Larger-scale deployment with FAISS or Milvus

-- Integration with a generative layer for multimodal RAG systems
+Integration with a generative layer for multimodal RAG systems

-- Latency benchmarking and production indexing strategy
+Latency benchmarking and production indexing strategy

-## 📌 Summary
+📌 Summary

-This project demonstrates that effective domain adaptation of CLIP does not require full retraining.
+This project shows that effective domain adaptation of CLIP does not require retraining or aggressive fine-tuning.

-Lightweight residual adapters combined with contrastive learning can significantly improve retrieval performance while preserving CLIP’s pretrained semantic structure.
+Instead, lightweight residual adapters combined with contrastive learning can significantly improve retrieval performance while preserving CLIP’s pretrained semantic structure, making this approach practical and scalable for real-world e-commerce systems.